PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ::: tip Automatic Labels
-Flows registered with this storage option will automatically be labeled with the hostname of the machine from which it was registered; this prevents agents not running on the same machine from attempting to run this flow.
+Flows registered with this storage option will automatically be labeled with the hostname of the machine from which it was registered.
+This prevents agents not running on the same machine from attempting to run this flow.
 :::

 ::: tip Flow Results
-In more recent releases of Core your flow will default to using a `LocalResult` for persisting any task results in the same file location.
+In more recent releases of Prefect Core, your flow will default to using a `LocalResult` for persisting any task results in the same file location.
 :::

 ## Azure Blob Storage